IPR: Will company name protect your trademark?

 Many applications surpass such objections from the examiners but they subsequently upon publication of the trademark in the Journal, face a Trade Mark Opposition from third parties who may consider the trademark as identical or deceptively similar to their trademarks.

 In addition to a prior availability search, it is also important to coin a trademark carefully to ensure that the mark is not infringing any other proprietor’s existing intellectual property rights.
 An example is the case of Starbucks Corporation v.
-Sardarbuksh Coffee & Co. & Ors., [CS (COMM) 1007/2018], wherein Starbucks Corporation (“Plaintiff”) registered its word mark ‘STARBUCKS’ and the logo as a trademark in India in 2001 while Sardarbuksh Coffee & Co. & Ors. (“Defendant”) started its business in 2015 under the business name ‘Sardarbuksh Coffee & Co.’ and the logo.
+Sardarbuksh Coffee & Co. & Ors., [CS (COMM) 1007/2018], wherein Starbucks Corporation (“Plaintiff”) registered its word mark ‘STARBUCKS’ and its logo as a trademark in India in 2001 while Sardarbuksh Coffee & Co. & Ors. (“Defendant”) started its business in 2015 under the business name ‘Sardarbuksh Coffee & Co.’ and its logo.
+The logos were as follows:

 The Plaintiff filed a suit against Sardarbuksh in the High Court of Delhi for trademark infringement.
 The bench observed that in order to determine whether a trademark was deceptively similar, the court must put itself in the shoes of the customers.
 The court held that a man of ordinary intelligence may be confused, and thus the logo was considered to be deceptively similar to the mark.